mjcolwell/n-back_oxford/README.md

 #################################################

-# N-Back Task (PERL - Oxford)
+# N-Back - fMRI and non-scanner tasks (PERL - Oxford)
-Version 1.3 (21/02/2022)

-Task made by Michael Colwell (michael.colwell@psych.ox.ac.uk).
+Task of verbal working memory (n-back) made by Michael Colwell (michael.colwell@psych.ox.ac.uk).

-Pre-processing scripts made by Hosana Tagomori (hosana.tagomori@lmh.ox.ac.uk) & Michael Colwell (michael.colwell@psych.ox.ac.uk).

-Debugged by: Chloe Wigg, Amy Gillespie, Calum Guinea, & Tereza Ruzickova
+## Version 1.5 (04/06/2023)

+Latest version of the task overhauls old version (1.4 and earlier) with new stimuli, optimisations and two task versions;

+1. The scanner task version has been designed for use during fMRI acquisition
+2. The  non-scanner task version can be completed standalone.
+This can be used to compliment the fMRI task for outside scanner practice.

+Older versions of this task have been used within publications (e.g., https://www.sciencedirect.com/science/article/pii/S2772408523000686?via%3Dihub).
+This version of the task is currently in use in the several projects in PERL Oxford (PEACE - NCT05849675; FEN&COG - NCT05026398; PROGRESS).

 ## License:
-The task materials and preprocessing script are offered free of charge for researchers.
-It is requested that researchers who publish data using these materials (task or preprocessing script) cite the code for the task in relevant publications.

-**Please cite the code below**:
+This release is open for free, academic use/modification.
+If you use this work in an academic paper/dissemination, **Please cite the code below**:

-Colwell, M., Tagomori, H., Murphy, S., & Harmer, H. (2021).
-N-Back Task (Version 1.3).
-Zenodo. https://doi.org/10.5281/zenodo.6208667

-This task is currently in-use in the Psychopharmacology and Emotion Laboratory (PERL) at the Department of Psychiatry, University of Oxford.
-Two ongoing psychopharmacology projects (FEN&COG - NCT05026398; PROGRESS) are currently using these tasks.
+## Credits

+Pre-processing scripts made by Hosana Tagomori (hosana.tagomori@lmh.ox.ac.uk) with optimisations by Michael Colwell.

+Massive help from Marieke Martens (marieke.martens@psych.ox.ac.uk) in helping to create a neuroimaging version of the task.

+Original debuggers: Chloe Wigg, Amy Gillespie, Calum Guinea, & Tereza Ruzickova

 ## Information